-What Can a Handyman Do in Colorado Springs, Colorado?
+What Can a Handyman Do Without a License in Colorado Springs, Colorado?

 In Colorado, there is no single statewide “general contractor license” for handymen—most general contracting is regulated at the local (city/county) level, while the State of Colorado licenses specific trades like electrical and plumbing.
 In Colorado Springs (El Paso County), you typically need to register/hold a local contractor license to pull permits for many building trades, and you must hold state trade licenses (or hire a licensed subcontractor) for regulated work.
 There is no clear statewide dollar-threshold “handyman exemption” that lets an unlicensed person perform regulated trade work (electrical/plumbing) based on job value; permitting and licensing are driven by scope, not job price.